hridesh/hridesh.github.io/cv.md

 ### Summary

-Computer scientist and academic leader working across programming languages, software engineering, and data science.
+Computer scientist and academic leader working across programming languages, software engineering, and trustworthy AI.
 Known for the Ptolemy programming language and for Boa, an infrastructure for data-driven software engineering at ultra-large scale.
 Current work focuses on the modularity and trustworthiness of AI-enabled systems.
 AAAS Fellow, US–UK Fulbright Scholar, and ACM Distinguished Member.

 ### Education